wipup/ides/README.md

 mvn package
 ```

+If the compilation succeeds, there should be a file `ides.war`.
+Keep this file.
+It will be used to deploy in step 3.

 ### 2.2.
-If the compilation fails, it is because it cannot download Oracle driver jar files.
+If the compilation fails, it may be because it cannot download Oracle driver jar files.

 There are two ways to fix this.
 The first one is find the jar file and add the it to the Maven local repository manually.
 The second one is following the instruction of [how to download the file from Oracle Maven repository](https://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9016)